mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the chief function of the body is to carry the brain around.*
+> *good advice is like good paint, it only works if it‘s applied.*

 </div>
 <!-- quote-end -->